 Not pivoting away or quickly enough from a bad product, a bad hire, or a bad decision was cited as a reason for failure in 7% of the post mortems.
 Dwelling or being married to a bad idea can sap resources and money as well as leave employees frustrated by a lack of progress.

-Imercive is one company that went under due to a failure to pivot.
+Imercive is one those tech startups that went under due to a failure to pivot.
 The company, which shut down in 2009, originally intended to let people order from local restaurants via instant messages.

 After that concept proved too difficult and expensive to be functional, founder Keith Nowak decided to think bigger.
 Instant messaging could be used to help people interact with all kinds of businesses, not just restaurants — and in turn, it would help those businesses interact better with their customers.